-2.4.11 Foster Children Who Accompany a Parent to a Licensed Substance Abuse Treatment Program
+2.4.12 Foster Children Who Accompany a Parent to a Licensed Substance Abuse Treatment Program

 Children who are in the custody of the Department through an abuse and neglect petition according to WV Code § Chapter 49-1-101, et seq. may be placed with a parent who is receiving substance abuse treatment through a licensed residential family-based treatment facility.
 The child may be placed with the parent receiving treatment for up to 12 months.
-The licensed substance abuse treatment facility must provide services as set forth by the Family First Preventative Services Act (FFPSA) and the agreement between the facility and the Department.
-The licensed substance abuse treatment facility must be capable of understanding, recognizing, and responding to the effects of all forms of trauma and be capable of carrying out the principles of a trauma-informed approach and trauma specific interventions to address the consequences of trauma and to facilitate healing for the parent.
+The licensed substance abuse treatment facility must provide services as set forth by the Family First Preventative Services Act (FFPSA) and the agreement between the facility must be capable of understanding, recognizing, and responding to the effects of all forms of trauma and be capable of carrying out the principles of a trauma-informed approach and trauma specific interventions to address the consequences of trauma and to facilitate healing for the parent.